coder/modules/jfrog-token/README.md

 }
 ```

 Get a JFrog access token from your Artifactory instance.
-The token must have admin permissions.
+The token must be an [admin token](https://registry.terraform.io/providers/jfrog/artifactory/latest/docs#access-token).
 It is recommended to store the token in a secret terraform variable.

 ```hcl
 variable "artifactory_access_token" {